facephi/sdk-mobile-documentation/docs/ios/Selphi_Component.md

 }
 ```

-**IMPORTANT: SelphiComponent doesn't use the common ErrorType.TIMEOUT, it uses instead SELPHI_TIMEOUT.
+**IMPORTANT: SelphiComponent doesn't use the common ErrorType.SDK_TIMEOUT, it uses instead SELPHI_TIMEOUT.
 This error provides an optional LivenessDiagnostic to give the integrator further information.
 This Diagnostic provides information if an IAD flag is launched.**

 The errors 'ErrorType.OTHER' and 'ErrorType.LICENSE_CHECKER_ERROR' are special because they also inform of
 the error's details.